Gardening Techniques: Which One is Right for You?

 Lasagna Gardening

-Not to get your hopes up, but you will not be growing lasagna in this garden.
-This is one of those gardening techniques that isn’t what you are growing, but how you are growing things within your garden.
+Not to get your hopes up, but you will not grow lasagna in this garden.
+This is one of those gardening techniques that isn’t what you are growing but how you are growing things within your garden.
 With lasagna gardening, you will add various layers (like lasagna) of organic materials that will break down over time.
 When you use this technique, you are getting a garden that has nutrient-rich soil.
-The very best soil is going to help your plants and veggies grow like a dream.
+The best soil will help your plants and veggies grow like a dream.

 Hydroponics

-I feel as though the word hydroponics is a fancy word in the gardening world that most of us don’t know much about, but it’s not really.
-This gardening technique is very popular because you are growing plants without any soil.
-Instead, you use various materials to help support the root of the plant.
-To put it very simply, you are using water to grow crops in water that is nutrient-rich.
+I feel the word hydroponics is a fancy word in the gardening world that most of us don’t know much about, but it’s not.
+This gardening technique is very popular because you grow plants without soil.
+Instead, you use various materials to help support the plant’s roots.
+To put it very simply, you are using water to grow crops in nutrient-rich water.
+I have two different sizes of hydroponic garden units manufactured by AeroGarden.
+I love growing my lettuce plants this way and have plants growing all year long.

 Square Foot Gardening

 Are you looking for new gardening techniques?
 Square foot gardening may be for you!
-Essentially, you are going to create a small organized garden.
-The most traditional place to grow produce in square foot gardening is (4 feet by 4 feet, or 4 feet by 8 feet).
-You are going to create 1- foot squares within the garden.
+Essentially, you’re going to create a small, organized garden.
+The most traditional place to grow produce in square foot gardening is (4 feet by 4 feet or 4 feet by 8 feet).
+You are going to create 1-foot squares within the garden.
+This is an effective way to garden when you don’t have a lot of square footage, but want more production than you might get from pots or other approaches to container gardens.

 Matt’s Garden